Amalgamation and injectivity in Banach lattices: Abstract

 \section{Abstract}

 We study distinguished objects in the category $\mathcal{BL}$ of Banach lattices and lattice homomorphisms.
-The free Banach lattice construction introduced by B. de Pagter and A. W. Wickstead generates push-outs, and combining this with an old result of H. G. Kellerer on marginal measures, the amalgamation property of Banach lattices is established.
+The free Banach lattice construction introduced by de Pagter and Wickstead generates push-outs, and combining this with an old result of Kellerer on marginal measures, the amalgamation property of Banach lattices is established.
 This will be the key tool to prove that $L_1([0,1]^{\mathfrak{c}})$ is separably $\mathcal{BL}$-injective, as well as to give more abstract examples of Banach lattices of universal disposition for separable sublattices.
-Finally, an analysis of the ideals on $C(\Delta,L_1)$, which is a separably universal Banach lattice as shown by D. H. Leung, L. Li, T. Oikhberg and M. A. Tursi, allows us to conclude that separably $\mathcal{BL}$-injective Banach lattices are necessarily non-separable.
+Finally, an analysis of the ideals on $C(\Delta,L_1)$, which is a separably universal Banach lattice as shown by Leung, Li, Oikhberg and Tursi, allows us to conclude that separably $\mathcal{BL}$-injective Banach lattices are necessarily non-separable.

 \subjclass[2010]{46B42, 46M10, 28A35}

 \keywords{Banach lattice; lattice homomorphism; amalgamation property; separably injective}